Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] The actor does not have to be a specified role in the solution.
 - [ ] The system cannot be the actor.
 - [x] The actor can be the system itself.
+[Reference](https://tcagley.wordpress.com/2015/03/31/the-difference-between-a-persona-and-an-actor/) Actors can be a person, group, or system(s).